thatfellarobin/RYCpad/README.md

 RYCpad (pronounced "ricey pad") is a custom mechanical keyboard numpad with through-hole components.
 It follows my other project [Axon](https://github.com/thatfellarobin/axon) in its emphasis on symmetric layout.
 RYCpad runs on an ATmega328P using VUSB and QMK.

+RYCpad is designed to be printed with a black substrate PCB and clear solder mask, such as [OSHpark's After Dark service](https://docs.oshpark.com/services/afterdark/).
+There are no ground planes, allowing the traces to stand out.

 ### Component Libraries

 **Symbols:**